 Become more assertive, respectfully take up more space, and take action even when you do not want to.
 Start sharing and going up to people to strike conversations, rather than waiting for them to come to you.

-If you are held back by worrying what others may think, try sharing what’s on your mind, even if it’s uncomfortable.
+If you are held back by worrying about what others may think, try sharing what’s on your mind, even if it’s uncomfortable.
 Other people may want to know your thoughts and opinions.
 It is okay to respectfully disagree as that is what helps broaden perspectives.
 If it feels scary, take small steps:

 “I really like this song.”